t-sekai/t-sekai.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Undergradate Student at <a href='https://ucsd.edu'>Univeristy of California, San Diego (UCSD)</a>
+subtitle: Incoming MSCS Student @ Stanford

 profile:
   align: right
-  image: pfp.jpg
+  image: new_pfp.png
   image_circular: false # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>